-Cluster Feeding (sometimes called ‘bunch feeding’) is exactly what the word suggests.
-Feeds ‘clustered’ together.
-This occurrence is totally normal!
+Cluster Feeding (sometimes called ‘bunch feeding’) is what the word suggests.
+Feeds that are ‘clustered’ together; this occurrence is normal!

-Not sure if your baby is actually Bunch feeding or not?
+Not sure if your baby is Bunch feeding or not?
 Ask yourself the following questions.

 Does your baby: